 Multimedia Tech only performs TV mounting, home theater installation, or all of the other home and business installation services following building and national electric codes.

 The following is an excerpt from (NEC) – NFPA 70

-Safety of all clients surpasses any monetary gain.
-IF any type of professional installer or installation company advices it is fine to run power cords inside the wall then those unexperienced professionals may not be aware of the (NEC) National Electric Code requirements or are definitely more concerned about shortcuts than personal safety of those who they call clients.
+IF any type of professional installer or installation company advice it is fine to run power cords inside the wall then those unexperienced professionals may not be aware of the (NEC) National Electric Code requirements or are definitely more concerned about shortcuts than personal safety of those who they call clients.